DansGit/qnatool/README.md

 the world of text analysis, so you should proceed with caution and skepticism if you decide to try this thing out.
-Lastly, I'm very interested in both methodological feedback (can we learn anything using this?) and critques of my code (of which I'm sure there are many).
+Lastly, I'm very interested in both methodological feedback (can we learn anything using this?) and critques of my very unprofessional code.

 # Features
 * Sporadic documentation and messy code! (see todo)